AdamR92/Sit_On_Chair/README.md

 Landing Page created for company which selling chairs.

-Basic landing page made with HTML and CSS,
+Basic landing page made with HTML and CSS.